 You can find a page on the general themes of my works here.

-i1 2011, Oil and glass element to front, continuous canvas hides a back work in sprayed acrylic.
+i1 2011, Oil and glass element to front, continuous canvas hides a back work in sprayed acrylic (limited edition blockchain certified prints are available).
 Gilded sides contain two data storage drives and a 1mm glass capillary access into the hollow interior containing a 3rd art work and the sitters DNA.

 These works consciously use portraiture and its tradition of a commission.
 In the past immortality could only be bought at the hand of an artist or the skills of a priest embalmer.